 To automatically compute all coefficients $k_n$, we propose the following algorithm:

 Roots of \cref{eq:charFunction} can be located arbitrarily close to singularities, so that in these cases, the precision of the used floating-point arithmetic becomes relevant.
 Due to the finite floating point precision available on the hardware, we recommend to increase the used floating point precision when required.
-For this purpose, we provide two different implementations: one using python that is based on a standard double floating point standard and a C++ that provides a arbitrary precision implementation.
-The C++ implementation is build using the boost multiprecision library.
+For this purpose, we provide two different implementations: one using python that is based on a standard double floating point standard and a C++ that provides an arbitrary precision implementation.
+The C++ implementation is built using the boost multi-precision library.